Population : 100 inhabitants

-Sausses, (whose name is said to be derived from a salty spring that once existed in these parts), is a superb village, nestling up against the side of a verdant valley, in a setting of cool woods and tranquillity, far away from the busy roads.
+Sausses is a superb village nestling on the side of a lush green valley, in a setting of cool woods and tranquility, away from busy roads.

 Today none of Sausses' inhabitants are farmers, but it is enjoying a renaissance thanks to families from the towns who have to come to live in the countryside.

 Plenty of barns and farmhouses are being restored, and you'll be surprised, even amazed, to discover the beautiful pink-orange stone that was used to build most of the houses.